 Of course this pale yellow colored slime does resemble a rich yummy stick of butter.
 Just no tasting allowed.
 Now you can also make real butter for a cool science activity!
 That would be tasty!

-EASY TO MAKE BUTTER SLIME RECIPE
+HOW TO MAKE BUTTER SLIME

 All of our holiday, seasonal, and unique slimes use one of our 4 basic slime recipes that are super easy to make!
 We make slime all the time, and these have become our go-to favorite slime making recipes.
 I always invite you to contact me with questions regarding slime making.